dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 1. Open the **Capture** app.

-2. Click the Find button to be navigated to the search page.
+2. Click the **Find** button to open the search page.

-3. Click on the drop down menu and select scope on which you wanna search into.
+3. Click on the drop down menu and select the type of entity you want to search for.

    ![](resources/images/capture_app/search-by-attributes-domain-selector-overview-0.png)